rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  It's one of the world's biggest oil producers and that has already helped it to generate
 *  money to keep the economy afloat.
 *  So this is one of the keys to Putin's success, right?
-*  Keep the people happy with iPhones, have the stuff still come in, make sure that they're
+*  Keep the people happy with iPhones.
+*  Have the stuff still come in.
-*  not cut off from the world in terms of the stuff that they want.
+*  Make sure that they're not cut off from the world in terms of the stuff that they want.
 *  Exactly.
-*  Standing in this fake Apple store in the Samara mall, the war felt really distant to
+*  Standing in this fake Apple store in the Samara mall, the war felt really distant
-*  this guy.
+*  to this guy.
 *  You know, he's injured so he couldn't be mobilized, although he does feel bad for some
 *  of his friends who are fighting.
 *  But he said the war is not really this immediate presence in his life and that his life really